JustinBilleci/learning-progress/README.md

 *February 28th, 2024*

 Thirteenth Log: Updated some code in my "portfolio" repository, I have high high hopes for my coding future as well as high hopes for my future job search.
 If you're reading this I hope you have a great day!

+*March 6th, 2024*

+Fourtheenth Log: Took a break from logging as I have been more focused on directly coding and deploying real projects.
+Today I took the day off as I am not at home, this is also my first log in March.
+I plan on starting a course on REACT soon, after the course is finished I'll finish the developement process and deploy my new gym app "Never Quit".
+Excited for the upcoming future.